rahulgupta37079-oss/FLYQ_APP/ALL_ISSUES_RESOLVED.md

 - 📦 Build: Ready for EAS
 - 🚀 Deploy: Ready for users
 - 📱 Install: Should work perfectly
+- ⚡ Runtime: All browser APIs replaced with React Native compatible versions

 **Your turn**:
 Run the build command and enjoy your stable FLYQ Drone Controller v2.1! 🚁